Save $150 per person on select 2019 departures - Ends July 31Save $150 on select 2019 departures - Ends July 31

 Additional Savings for Past TravelersAdditional Savings for Past Travelers

 Immerse yourself in the elegance and style of the South.
 Your interlude with Dixieland begins in its capital, Atlanta.
-This evening, meet your Travel Director and fellow travelers for a Welcome Reception.
+This evening, meet your Travel Director and fellow travellers for a Welcome Reception.

 Gain a deeper understanding of the inner workings of the world’s first 24-hour news channel during a Behind-the-Scenes tour – a snapshot that will delight your inner news hound.
 See Atlanta’s most prized highlights afterward.